 Additionally the letter will state that it is our final decision and ask you to reply indicating whether you accept or reject our decision.

 5. Financial Ombudsman Service

 If, at the conclusion of the complaints process, you are unhappy with the outcome then you may request a review of your complaint from the UK's Financial Ombudsman Service.
 We will provide you with their leaflet.

 You may contact the Financial Ombudsman Service by:

-- (a) post addressing your complaint to the Financial Ombudsman Services, South Quay Plaza, 183 Marsh Wall, London E14 9SR;
+- (a) post providing details about your complaint to the Financial Ombudsman Services, Exchange Tower, London E14 9SR;

 We sincerely hope that you will never have cause for complaining about any aspect of your dealings with Paysafe.
-However, if you wish to make a complaint then please make sure that you provide as much detail as possible and contact us directly at the contact information included on our complaints page.
+However, if you wish to make a complaint then please make sure that you provide as much detail as possible and contact us directly via any of the communication channels available.